ThePrez/ServiceCommander-IBMi/man/MAN.md

         perfinfo: print basic performance info about the service
         loginfo: get log file info for the service (best guess only)
         list: print service short name and friendly name

+    Valid formats of the <service(s)> specifier include:
+        - the short name of a configured service
+        - A special value of "all" to represent all configured services (same as "group:all")
+        - A group identifier (e.g. "group:groupname")
+        - An ad hoc service specification by port (for instance, "port:8080")
+        - An ad hoc service specification by job name (for instance, "job:ZOOKEEPER")
+        - An ad hoc service specification by subsystem and job name (for instance, "job:QHTTPSVR/ADMIN2")
 ```

 # DESCRIPTION